njames/talks/README.md

 # Talks

-All my talks in markdown so I can edit from anywhere
+All my talks in markdown so I can edit from anywhere and present with reveal.j

-## WIP
+## Reuse at will.
-This is very much a work in progress space but as I develop my talks you are more that welcome to borrow (with attribution) anything useful you find here.
+While this is a WIP space while talks are developed, you are open to reuse this content with a non-commercial attribution licence.

 ## Talk Ideas